sarvajnya/AffinityAnswersInterview/README.md

 Updated questions:
 Questions 1-3 and Bonus:

 Steps:
 1. Install requests using pip.
-2. Run que1_test.py like: python .\que1_test.py .\testcasesfile.txt .\test_report.txt
+2. Run que1_test.py like:

+   python .\que1_test.py .\testcasesfile.txt .\test_report.txt

 3. Open test_report.txt for test report.

-Even though 'Ulsoor' is having 560042 pin code, API is not giving all correct addresses
+Here, 'Ulsoor' is having 560042 pin code, but API is giving only 'Sivan Chetty Gardens'.
+So I have modified the same.

 560042:
 [{'Message': 'Number of pincode(s) found:1', 'Status': 'Success', 'PostOffice': [{'Name': 'Sivan Chetty Gardens', 'Description': None, 'BranchType': 'Sub Post Office', 'DeliveryStatus': 'Delivery', 'Circle': 'Karnataka', 'District': 'Bangalore', 'Division': 'Bangalore East', 'Region': 'Bangalore HQ', 'Block': 'Bangalore North', 'State': 'Karnataka', 'Country': 'India', 'Pincode': '560042'}]}]

 A test report is a document or summary, that provides information about the execution of a set of tests, 'test_report.txt' in this case.

+Questions 4-5:

+Steps:
+1. Open "updated_que4.txt" and "updated_que5.txt"